james-willett/james-willett.com/content/posts/scala/scala-basics/1-absolute-basics/string-operations/index.md

 In this post we looked at some of the most common string operations that are used in Scala.
 Some of these operators come from Java (remember Scala runs on the JVM), whilst others are exclusive to Scala.

 This post concludes our series on the absolute basics of Scala.

+Be sure to check out the next series - [Object Oriented Programming in Scala](./scala-object-oriented-overview).

 # Source code